What we know about the Baltimore bridge collapse - KESQ

 “Obviously, we’ve heard from numerous officials that that is not the case at this point.”

+US Transportation Secretary Pete Buttigieg said there will be a major and protracted impact to supply chains and the path to “normalcy” will be difficult.

+“It will not be quick.
+It will not be inexpensive.
+But we will rebuild together,” the transportation secretary said.
+“It’s too soon to offer estimates on what it will take to clear the channel and reopen the port.”

-CNN’s Sahar Akbarzai, Andy Rose, Derek van Dam, Monica Garrett, AnneClaire Stapleton, Louis Mian and Kit Maher contributed to this report.
+CNN’s Allison Gordon, Flora Charner, Amy Simonson, Jennifer Henderson, Sahar Akbarzai, Andy Rose, Derek van Dam, Monica Garrett, AnneClaire Stapleton, Louis Mian, Casey Riddle, Kit Maher, Sean Lyngaas, Mary Kay Mallonee, Melissa Alonso and Maria Santana contributed to this report.

 The-CNN-Wire